InfiniteAICreations/awesome-llm-projects/README.md

 - [StickerBaker](https://stickerbaker.com/): StickerBaker is an open-source tool that allows users to create stickers using AI technology.
 - [*PIXART-Σ](https://pixart-alpha.github.io/PixArt-sigma-project/): Weak-to-Strong Training of Diffusion Transformer for 4K Text-to-Image Generation.
 - [ResAdapter](https://github.com/bytedance/res-adapter):  ResAdapter is a plug-and-play resolution adapter for enabling diffusion models of arbitrary style domains to generate resolution-free images: no additional training, no additional inference and no style transfer.
+- [FaceChain](https://github.com/modelscope/facechain): FaceChain is a deep-learning toolchain for generating your Digital-Twin.

 ### 🧸 3D Model
 Including text to 3D model: